sangeetha1990a/sangeetha1990a.github.io/privacy-wdviewer.md

 # Privacy Policy

-This privacy policy applies to the WhatsApp Backup Viewer app (hereby referred to as "Application") for mobile devices that was created by sangeetha1990a@gmail.com (hereby referred to as "Service Provider") as an Ad Supported service.
+This privacy policy applies to the **WhatsApp Data Viewer** app (hereby referred to as "Application") for mobile devices that was created by sangeetha1990a@gmail.com (hereby referred to as "Service Provider") as an Ad Supported service.
 This service is intended for use "AS IS".

 > ## Information Collection and Use